Buying

 What Is Supplier Contract Management?

-Supplier contract management is the process of creating, executing, monitoring, and renewing agreements between an organization and its suppliers.
-It ensures that both parties meet their contractual obligations while maintaining transparency, minimizing risk, and driving value throughout the supplier relationship lifecycle.
+Supplier contract management is the process of creating, reviewing, executing, and renewing agreements between a company and its suppliers.
+It helps both sides meet their obligations, reduce risk, maintain transparency, and gain consistent value from every supplier relationship.

 What Are the Key Components of Supplier Contract Management?